 There are a few reasons applications for payment have remained complicated.
-Firstly, each general contractor or developer tends to have their own policies and required documentation for compliance, lien waivers, retainage, and more.
+First, each general contractor or developer tends to have their own policies and required documentation for compliance, lien waivers, and retainage.
 And these policies may vary from job to job or state to state.
 The result is a convoluted pile of paperwork (physical or digital) that is difficult for subcontractors and general contractor teams to navigate.

-Getting Lost in the Lines
+Lost in the Lines

-Unfortunately, there is no standardization of how detailed or broad SOVs are meant to be.
-They are often rejected and rewritten, costing precious time over something that should be simple.
+Unfortunately, there is no standardization of how detailed or broad schedule of values (SOVs) are meant to be.
+They’re often rejected and rewritten, costing precious time over something that is meant to be straightforward.
 A lack of standardization in this process means SOVs may differ for each job, creating a headache.

-Does Anyone Really Understand Lien Waivers
+Understand Lien Waivers

 Next up, the wonderful world of lien waivers.
-We have no-lien clauses, lien subordinate clauses, conditional waivers, unconditional waivers, and so on.
+There are no-lien clauses, lien subordinate clauses, conditional waivers, unconditional waivers, and so on.

-Line 1 – Original Contract Sum
+Line 1: Original Contract Sum

-This is the price the GC has agreed to pay you for the scope of work you agreed to perform.
-This includes all accepted changes.
-This number should never change from your first pay application to your last.
-Assume your contract was for $900,000.
+The original contract sum is the price the GC has agreed to pay you for the scope of work agreed upon.
+It includes all accepted changes.
+This number should not change from your first pay application to the last.

-Line 2 – Net Change by Change Orders
+Line 2: Net Change by Change Orders

 (This one is really fun!)

-Let’s say the GC and process and signed $100,000 in change orders.
+Let’s say the GC and processed and signed $100,000 in change orders.

-Line 3 – Contract Sum to Date
+Line 3: Contract Sum to Date

 For good measure:

-Line 4 – Total Completed and Stored to Date
+Line 4: Total Completed and Stored to Date

-This value comes from the table on page two of the G702 form.
+The Total Completed and Stored to Date value comes from the table on page 2 of the G702 form.

 For now, assume you have completed $200,000 of work and have stored $50,000 of materials in approved storage sites.
-Your line 4 total would be $250,000.
+Line 4 = $250,000.

-Line 5A, _% of Work Completed
+Line 5A: _% of Work Completed

 In the blank next to the dollar sign, you’ll write the dollar value of retention that applies to your completed work.
 To get that number, turn to page 2 and add together the values from columns D and E. Multiply by 0.1 if retention of 10% or 0.05 if retention is 5%.